 Tim Meko designs and develops maps, data visualizations and explanatory graphics.
 In this session he will demonstrate, step-by-step, how he constructed this map on ISIS for the Post.
 Before coming to the Post, Meko led the visuals team at the Urban Institute and was an infographics artist at the Columbus Dispatch.

-PAIGE LAVENDER, THE HUFFINGTON POST, AND SIMON ROGERS, GOOGLE:
+PAIGE LAVENDER, THE HUFFINGTON POST, AND SIMON ROGERS, FACTS ARE FICTION:

 "WHERE DATAVIZ & BREAKING NEWS MEET"